knil-sama/tl-semicolon-dr/README.md

 ## Welcome to my tl;dr

-Personnal tl;dr for myself and to share with colleagues
+Personal tl;dr for myself and to share with colleagues

 ### Data engineering